WHY CHOOSE OUR ONLINE RENDERING SERVICE?

 Which GPUs are supported?

-Our online rendering service can run almost on any GPU produced after 2012 – 2013.
-In particular, it works fine on NVIDIA GeForce 600 series or higher, AMD Radeon RX 200 series or higher, Intel HD Graphics 4000 series or higher.
+Light Tracer can run on almost any GPU produced after 2012–2013.
+In particular, it works fine on NVIDIA GeForce 600 series or higher and AMD Radeon RX 200 series or higher.
+Also, Light Tracer runs on integrated GPUs, such as Intel HD Graphics 4000 series or higher, Intel Iris Graphics, AMD Radeon Graphics, and Apple M1.

 -